Define Green Hosting

-However, many company’s maintain a low carbon footprint.
+However, many company’s maintain a low carbon footprint to combat global warming.
 They don’t need all of the credits they receive from the government and, guess what?
 They can sell these energy credits on the open market to other companies – some of which call themselves “green hosts” though these hosting services are sucking up as much juice as ever.

 Green corporate culture

 Good corporate citizenship is an important part of any company brand.
 That’s why big companies associate themselves with charities, fund raising, scholarships and other benefits delivered to their communities or service areas.
 This is a good thing.
 The people benefit from donations of cash or blood (corporate blood banks have grown in popularity) and the companies that sponsor these community-centered events develop good will.

 That’s a good thing.
 But many companies are expanding their efforts at good corporate citizenship by going green – using less energy and shrinking their carbon footprint.
 What is a green business and how can consumers find a real green business to select as a vendor?